top of page

 VL300 Feet

-I mentioned earlier that the VL300 feet were great but they really are well designed and rock solid.
-My other Lathes have threaded feet and I have opted to remove those feet and sit the Lathes on solid Hardwood instead.
+I mentioned earlier that the VL300 feet were great but they really are very well designed and rock solid.
+My other Lathes have threaded bolt feet and I have opted to remove those feet and sit the Lathes on solid Hardwood instead.
 The VL300 feet are flat and angled from the Bed outwards so there is no chance of a tip over.
-They have a bolt in the foot too where a quarter turn here and there can really steady the Lathe on an uneven surface.
+They have a bolt in the foot too where a quarter turn here or there can really steady the Lathe on an uneven surface.

 Adjusting the Height of the Lathe